wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 #### Inbound connection configurations (spec.inbound)

-The `spec.inbound` section simplifies the configuration of inbound connections, allowing for the inclusion of a list of endpoints.
-It fully supports the existing endpoints schema structure.
-Refer to the [endpoints schema in the documentation](#learn-the-endpointsyaml-file) for further details.
+In the `spec.inbound` configuration section, you can list endpoints to set up inbound connections.
+It follows the existing endpoints schema structure.
+For more information, see the [endpoints schema documentation](#learn-the-endpointsyaml-file).

 #### Outbound connection configurations (spec.outbound)

-Within the `spec.outbound` section, you can define `serviceReferences`, specifying the service references generated in the internal API marketplace when creating a service connection.
+In the `spec.outbound` section, you can define `serviceReferences` by specifying the service references generated in the internal API marketplace when creating a service connection.
+Refer to the `Developer Guide` provided when a connection is created to copy the [outbound connection configurations](https://wso2.com/choreo/docs/develop-components/sharing-and-reusing-services/#sharing-and-reusing-services).

 The `serviceReferences` schema has a specific structure and contains the following details: